 Containers package a program’s entire runtime environment, including libraries, applications, configuration files, and dependencies.
 They ensure that the software runs reliably across different environments.
 Mobile app developers are now using containers on both private and public clouds.

 7. Hybrid Cloud

-A number of cloud vendors offer hybrid solutions, like Microsoft with its Azure Stack, IBM, Oracle, and Google.
-Amazon Web Services collaborated with VMWare for hybrid cloud solution.
-The customers can operate a complete suite of the VMware software on a dedicated infrastructure in the AWS’s open cloud.
+Several cloud vendors offer hybrid solutions, including Microsoft with Azure Stack, IBM, Oracle, and Google.
+Amazon Web Services has collaborated with VMWare for a hybrid cloud solution, allowing customers to operate a full suite of VMware software on a dedicated infrastructure within AWS’s open cloud.

-Cloud Services are prepared to be used more strategically in the coming future.
-What predictions can you make for the Cloud Technology?
-Let us know in the comments below.
+Cloud services are poised to be used more strategically in the future.
+What predictions can you make for Cloud Technology?
+Share your thoughts in the comments below.